-From your bathroom to your oven, if you love to take pride in your home, you'll want to know all the clever cleaning tricks and hacks to keep your home sparkling like Mrs Hinch's!
+From keeping your shower glass clean to easy oven cleaning hacks, if you love to take pride in your home, you'll want to know all the clever cleaning tips and hacks to keep your home sparkling like Mrs Hinch's!

 We've pulled together some of our best UK household cleaning tips and tricks to help you get a spotless home for a fraction of the price.
-Plenty of natural, cheap, quick, helpful and cheerful cleaning tips - using everything from tin foil to vinegar and lemons - that should save you time and money when you clean your home.
+This list includes plenty of natural, cheap, quick and helpful cleaning tips - using everything from tin foil to vinegar and lemons - that should save you time and money when you clean your home.

 Cleaning tips for pets

 Use a wet rubber glove to remove pet hair

 If Fido and Felix have fluffed up your house and are making you sneeze, there's a cheap and easy solution.
 A damp washing-up glove can easily be dragged over soft furnishings like sofas and curtains (and even trouser legs!) to remove animal fur.

 Not got any washing-up gloves?
 Using a (clean!) rubber flip-flop on your furnishings will work just as well.
 It's especially useful if (like us) you're constantly losing flip-flops and end up with odd ones.

 If your cordless vacuum to clean up the pet hair isn’t getting rid of it, try using a squeegee as an effective solution on the sofa, carpet, or other delicate upholstery!
 You may also want to invest in a carpet cleaner specifically designed for pets too.

 Got an unloved bottle of vodka left over from a gathering?
 If you don’t fancy making cocktails, you can always use it to get your porcelain fixtures shining!
 Dab some onto a soft cloth and give them a rub.